wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

 should probably refactor and consolidate them in a future version.
 </sup>

+<a name="SamplesforSpeakerReview"></a>
+#### Samples for Speaker Review  <small>[ [TOC](#TOC) ]</small>

+You can generate samples of stemming groups for Speaker Review with the `-S` option and a numerical argument.
+25 is probably a good number unless you expect there are problems that need more in-depth analysis.

+The three types of stemming group samples generated are:

+* **Random Stemming Groups:** This is a random sample taken from all stemming groups (excluding the outliers in the other two groups).
+This is the most representative sample of the bunch, because it is (almost) a random representative sample.
+These should generally look good to the speaker doing the review.

+* **Largest Stemming Groups:** This is a sub-sample of the largest stemming groups.
+Only groups that are high enough frequency to get a link in the **Case-Insensitive Type Group Counts** table (see [Hidden Params](#HiddenParams) below) are included, and only up to the top *n* largest as specified by `-S` are shown.
+If any of the largest stemming groups are also potential problem stemming groups are are shown below, they will not be duplicated in this listing.
+These should mostly look okay to the speaker doing the review.
+If any are really bad, they can sometimes be remediated through the judicious use of stop word filters.

+* **Potential Problem Stemming Groups:** This is a random sub-sample of the potential problem stems—i.e., those with neither a common beginning or ending substring—from the **Stemming Results**.
+Sometimes these make perfect sense—like English *Dutch* and *Holland* stemming together.
+Sometimes they capture normalization not accounted for in the folding config—like not knowing that ɢ being folded to g is perfectly reasonable.
+Sometimes they are wildly wrong—as with the generally accurate Stempel statistical stemmer for Polish.
+Sometimes they can also be remediated through the judicious use of stop word filters or pattern filters.

 <a name="ExploreAutomaticPrefixandSuffixDetection"></a>
 #### Explore (Automatic Prefix and Suffix Detection)  <small>[ [TOC](#TOC) ]</small>